 Hemlock Essential Oil

-Hemlock Essential Oil is also known as Eastern Hemlock, Hemlock Spruce and Tsuga Essential Oil.
+Hemlock Essential Oil is also known as Eastern Hemlock and Hemlock Spruce.
+Because its botanical name is Tsuga canadensis, Hemlock is also sometimes referred to as Tsuga Essential Oil.
 As with all essential oils, it's important to doublecheck the botanical name of the oil that you are working with.

 I adore the aroma of most conifers, and am particularly drawn to the fresh, crisp, needle aroma of Hemlock Essential Oil.